canonical/launchpad-manual/docs/developer/explanation/javascript/index.rst

 ===========

-Launchpad's front end is built using the YUI 3 library and ships its JavaScript through a custom build system that bundles and minifies modules into a single ``launchpad.js`` file.
+Launchpad's front end is built using the YUI 3 library and ships its JavaScript through a custom build system.

 .. toctree::
    :maxdepth: 1